-Mimi developed her work being mostly self-taught, yet in recent years, she received a grant to study at the Global Cinematography Institute and has had the opportunity to study with a diverse group of DP’s, including Gale Tattersal, Yuri Neyman and Vilmos Sigmund, ASC.
+Mostly self-taught, in recent years she received a grant to study at the Global Cinematography Institute with DPs including Yuri Neyman and Vilmos Sigmund, ASC.